cdstelly/go-filter-benchmark/README.md

 # go vs scala filter and map

-Results vs scala on an i7 with 16GB RAM:
+Results of Go vs Scala on an i7 with 16GB RAM:

 	1 million files:
 		go